 Exploring the Unknown

 As I watched my reflection with a strange mixture of curiosity and fear, a delightful idea suddenly occurred to me.
-This would explain everything, I thought in both relief and excitement, for the topic was of interest to me.
+This would explain everything, I thought in both relief and excitement, for the topic had interested me for some time.
 “Are you in a parallel universe?”
 I asked.
 For a moment I was certain that she must be another version of myself in another universe, and that somehow the two universes had come into contact with each other.
-As she frowned and shook her head, my confidence plunged and panic tried to surface again.
+As she frowned and shook her head, my confidence plunged and panic started to surface again.

-“Then you’re a ghost!”
-I said as the thought entered my mind, hoping very much that she would deny this too.
+“Then are you a ghost?”
+I asked as the thought entered my mind, hoping very much that she would deny this as well.